tgibson37/sudukoAid/README.md

 # sudukoAid
-Just an aid, not a full game player.
+Intended as just an aid, not a full game player.
+But the new set command makes playing possible.
+Mainly it computes all the "pencil notes."
-2 java source files (Cell.java, Aid.java)
+Three java source files (Aid.java, Container.java, Cell.java), and
-readme.txt: how to compile/run
+readme.txt: how to compile/run.
+You'll need javac and java for now, a jar is on my TODO list.
-One text file with test case, a specific sudoku (s1.txt)
+Four text files with test cases, specific sudoku puzzles: (sN.txt, N=1..4).
-STATUS: Computes the notations for each cell, list of possible entries.
+STATUS: Prints text version of puzzle with pencil notes.
+Two commands:
+	sRCV -- set cell at row R, column C (both 1..9 digits) to value V q    -- quit
+Future: hints where to look for easiest move.